ahsanatzapier/react-JSON-thepokemondb/README.md

 ![](https://github.com/ahsanatzapier/react-thepokemondb/blob/main/src/assets/logo.svg)

-The Pokemon DB is a database of Pokemon.
-It uses React for UI development and Firebase for the database.
-The app is hosted on Netlify.
+The Pokemon DB is a database of Pokemons fetched from a remote JSON file.
+It uses React for UI and is hosted on Netlify.
 The application creates Pokemon cards with their name, number, and picture.
-There is a search bar which can be used to filter and search for the pokemon by name.
-A details button, when clicked, takes you to a full page detail of the pokemon.
+You can use a search bar to filter and search for the Pokemon by name.
+A details button, when clicked, takes you to a full page detail of the Pokemon.

 # Preview